Menu

 There was another mill on the same stream, built by Joseph Brooks in 1820 — first a grist mill, and then a shingle mill.
 In 1889, Albert G. Mann owned a sawmill there.

-Farther upstream, where it crosses the junction of Webster and North Streets, was a grist mill.
+Farther upstream, where Shingle Mill Brook crosses the junction of Webster and North Streets, there was a grist mill.
 It was constructed by Benjamin Mann, probably in 1765, “an old-fashioned mill with a great water-wheel, requiring an immense quantity of water to turn it” (Briggs).
 Later it was owned by his son, Caleb Mann.
 Benjamin’s great-grandson, Albert G. Mann, owned the water privilege in 1889.

 Trail Description